lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 \[E6\] Kim, H.-J. and Benner, S.A.
 (2021). '[**Abiotic Synthesis of Nucleoside 5′-Triphosphates with Nickel Borate and Cyclic Trimetaphosphate (CTMP)**](https://www.liebertpub.com/doi/epdf/10.1089/ast.2020.2264)'. *Astrobiology*, 21(3), pp.298–306. doi:https://doi.org/10.1089/ast.2020.2264.

->CTMP reacts with nucleosides to nucleotides, with regioselectivity towards phosphorylation at the 5' position in the presence of nickel(II) borate, due to the borate ion complexing at the 2' and 3' -OH groups of ribose.
+>CTMP reacts with nucleosides to nucleotides, with regioselectivity towards phosphorylation at the 5' position in the presence of nickel(II) borate.
+Due to the borate ion complexing at the 2' and 3' -OH groups of ribose, aldopentoses are selectively stabilised by borates.

 \[E7\] Becker, S. *et al*.
 (2019). '[**Unified prebiotically plausible synthesis of pyrimidine and purine RNA ribonucleotides**](https://www.science.org/doi/10.1126/science.aax2747)'. *Science*, 366(6461), pp.76–82. doi:https://doi.org/10.1126/science.aax2747.